kuhlman-labs/terraform-azurerm-landing-zone/README.md

 ## Purpose

-This repository itself is meant to provide curated, reusable [Terraform](https://www.terraform.io/) content for the deployment of an Azure Cloud Landing Zone.
+This repository itself is meant to provide curated, reusable [Terraform](https://www.terraform.io/) content for the deployment of an [Azure Landing Zone](https://docs.microsoft.com/en-us/azure/architecture/cloud-adoption/ready/considerations/).

+* Landing zones are the basic building blocks of any cloud adoption environment.
+The term landing zone is used to describe an environment that has been provisioned and prepared to host workloads in a cloud environment, such as Azure.
+A fully functioning landing zone is the final deliverable of any iteration of the Cloud Adoption Framework's Ready methodology.

 ## Structure